lessthen3/Peach-E/README.md

 Peach-E is—and always will be—100% free.
 No stupid fucking licensing garbage, no royalties, no hidden fees.
 Built by a game developer, for game developers of any skill level.

 Currently you can target Windows(x86_64), MacOS(ARM64) and Linux(x86_64).
-Support for FreeBSD, Haiku, Android, iOS, iPadOS(w/ apple pencil), tvOS, watchOS, Web, and PS Vita is in the works.
+Native support for FreeBSD, Haiku, Android, iOS, iPadOS(w/ apple pencil), tvOS, watchOS, Web, and PS Vita is in the works.
 Peach-E may work on other POSIX compliant systems, but your mileage may vary.

 >[!WARNING]
 >Peach-E is still in early alpha!
->Features are being added constantly, and the API can (and will) break as we sprint toward a complete 1.0 release.
+>Features are being added constantly, and the API can (and will) break as I work towards a complete 1.0 release.

 ## Documentation